Bob Fabry

-Bob Fabry led the effort to provide interactive computing to Berkeley students using Unix.
+Robert S. Fabry is an American computer scientist and founder of the Computer Systems Research Group (CSRG) at the University of California, Berkeley.
+He led the effort to provide interactive computing to Berkeley students using Unix.
 The resulting software became known as Berkeley Unix.
-He founded the Computer Systems Research Group (CSRG)with an ARPA grant to enhance Berkeley Unix for use in creating the Internet.
-The resulting software helped spawn the Open Source movement, was a factor in the choice of TCP/IP as a world networking standard, and led to a profusion of Unix-like systems including macOS, Linux and FreeBSD.
+He founded the CSRG with an ARPA grant to enhance Berkeley Unix for use in creating the Internet.
+The resulting software helped spawn the Open source movement, was a factor in the choice of TCP/IP as a world networking standard, and led to a profusion of Unix-like systems including macOS, Linux and FreeBSD.

 MIT CompatibleTime-Sharing System

-As a graduate student at MIT in 1963 Fabry programmed two commands for MIT's CompatibleTime-Sharing System (CTSS): Madbug and Comit.
+As a graduate student at MIT in 1963 Fabry programmed two commands for MIT's Compatible Time-Sharing System (CTSS): Madbug and Comit.
 Madbug was a high level debugger for programs written in the MAD programming language.
 (MAD was the algebraic programming language of choice on CTSS.)
 Previously, MAD programs could be debugged only at the assembly language level.
 Comit was a character string manipulation language designed by Fabry's research advisor Victor Yngve.